quietfanatic/liv/README.md

 - After entering fullscreen, the view will not be updated until it's redrawn one more time.
 - Trying to load an unsupported image will cause an uncaught exception.
-- Certain PNG images will trigger a false positive in the greyscale detection, causing the image to be incorrectly rendered in greyscale.